 Admission to the Hawaiian Studies program is only for the fall semester.
 Students must meet the requirements set by the Office of Graduate Education.
-In addition to the requirements of the Graduate Division, prospective students must also submit the following application materials directory to the Hawaiian Studies department via the Graduate Application Supplemental Documents Upload site, except letters of recommendation can be mailed or emailed (with signatures) by the deadline:
+In addition to the requirements of Graduate Education, prospective students must also submit the following application materials directory to the Hawaiian Studies department via the Graduate Application Supplemental Documents Upload site, except letters of recommendation can be mailed or emailed (with signatures) by the deadline:

 Note: Application materials are available on the department website or from the Native Hawaiian Student Services Office in Room 211.